bobrik/mesos-compose/README.md

 Provided configuration should be usable out of the box with boot2docker that runs on IP `192.168.59.103`.
 Change IP address in `docker-compose.yml` if you have different network configuration.
+On ubuntu you also have to change `/usr/local/bin/docker` to `/usr/bin/docker`.

 ```
 docker-compose up